kvverti/clavender/getting_started.md

 title: Getting Started
 ---

-**Note**: This section assumes that you have already set up the Lavender interpreter.
-If you have not, [download and install Lavender](index.html#installation) first.
-{: .alert .alert-info }

 # Program Structure

 Lavender files use the extension `.lv`.
 Each files defines a namespace which contains